Sentry Page Protection

 OECD Composite Leading Indicators

-(data as of 30 November 2023)
+(data as of 07 May 2025)

 The OECD Composite Leading Indicator (CLI) is designed to predict business cycle changes 6-9 months in advance.
 It provides early signals of turning points in business cycles showing fluctuation of the economic activity around its long term potential level.